Hamas has replied to Gaza hostage proposal | KRDO

 (CNN) — Hamas has replied to a proposal aimed at the release of the remaining hostages in Gaza and a sustained cessation in fighting, Qatari Prime Minister Sheikh Mohammed bin Abdulrahman Al Thani and US Secretary of State Antony Blinken announced Tuesday.

-“I would like to inform the media that we have received a reply from Hamas with regards to the general framework of the agreement with regard to hostages,” he said at a press conference alongside Blinken in Doha.
+“I would like to inform the media that we have received a reply from Hamas with regards to the general framework of the agreement with regard to hostages,” Al Thani said at a press conference alongside Blinken in Doha.

 “The reply includes some comments, but in general it is positive.
 However, given the sensitivity of the circumstances, we will not tackle details,” Al Thani said.

-Note: CLARIFICATION: This story has been updated to clarify details about Hamas’ counteroffer.